h2oai/h2o-3/h2o-docs/src/dev/custom_functions.md

       - missing transpiler from Python into Rapids (we have limited transpiler for Lambdas)

 ## Python Client
-The idea is to pass definition of custom metric directly from Python in the form of Python code.
+The idea is to pass definition of custom metric or custom distribution directly from Python in the form of Python code.
 That needs:
   - an API which represents a custom metric function at caller side
   - backend support to interpret Python code